adhocmaster/crowd-fundraiser/README.md

 # Credits

-The WordPress Crowd Fundraiser was started in 2016 by [AdhocMaster](https://adhocmaster.wordpress.com/) and has since included a number of great contributions.
+The WordPress Crowd Fundraiser was started in 2016 by [AdhocMaster](https://adhocmaster.wordpress.com/) and has since included a number of great contributions from Paajaf.org.

 ## Documentation, FAQs, and More